VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Industrial Park Vegetation Control

-Total Vegetation Control Spray
+Total Vegetation Control Treatment

 Kudzu's life cycle includes Vegetative reproduction, where Kudzu's roots form at nodes of vines touching the ground, which enlarge to create new crowns.
 This is the most common way kudzu reproduces.
 Additionally, Kudzu grows lavender-purple, pea-like flowers in summer, growing in clusters with fruiting pods producing seeds.